-Within 24 hours of news breaking on Wednesday, April 1 that 44 (now at least 49, by the latest counts) students from the University of Texas at Austin who traveled to Cabo San Lucas on spring break were infected with COVID-19, calamity broke loose online.
+Within 24 hours of news breaking on Wednesday, April 1 that 44 (now at least 49, by the latest counts) students from the University of Texas at Austin who traveled to Cabo San Lucas, Mexico over spring break were infected with COVID-19, calamity broke loose online.

-More than 200 students appeared to have blown off the advice of public health and university officials to avoid nonessential travel.
-Other UT students quickly swarmed to identify those who’d gone to Cabo in the middle of a global pandemic and started calling them out on social media.
+More than 200 students appear to have blown off the advice of public health and university officials to avoid nonessential travel, and other UT students quickly swarmed to identify those who’d gone to Cabo in the middle of a global pandemic and started calling them out on social media.
 News reports and the internet got worked up over the particularly on-the-nose detail about a chartered plane some of the spring breakers used.

-But UT students who stayed put in Austin were pissed that their peers were bringing back COVID, whether by private jet or plebeian, commercial airline.
+But UT students who stayed put in Austin were furious that their peers were bringing back COVID, whether by private jet or by plebeian commercial airline.
 They started criticizing the spring breakers, through social media, only for anonymous defenders to fight back, to the point of threatening them with legal action.

 More specifically, much of the criticism has centered on members of several Greek life organizations at UT who were among the 200-plus students who’d gone to Mexico on the ill-advised spring break.
 One sorority, Kappa Alpha Theta (commonly referred to as just “Theta”), quickly emerged as an easy scapegoat after its members posted #springbreak photos to the official @texastheta account.